malvag/distributed-ml-bench/README.md

     args: ["Hello world"]
 ```

-Next, submit the job to our cluster
+Next, submit the job to our cluster.

 ```bash
 kubectl create -f hello-world.yaml
 ```

-We can see the statuses
+We can see the statuses.

 ```bash
 kubectl get pods
 ```

-We can see what is being printed out in the container
+We can see what is being printed out in the container.

 ```bash
 kubectl logs whalesay
 ```

-If you want to get the details of a single pod with the raw YAML, then enter the following command
+If you want to get the details of a single pod with the raw YAML, then enter the following command.

 ```bash
 kubectl get pod whalesay -o yaml